maikasaguid/frontend-nanodegree-neighborhood-map/app/README.md

 ##How to Contribute
 1. Clone the latest code.
 2. Run `grunt serve` to deploy to a local environment
-3. Run `grunt` to build an optimized, production-ready [/dist/](../dist/) folder from which to commit.
+3. Run `grunt` to build an optimized, production-ready [/dist/](../dist/) folder which would then be deployed to a server.